THE OPPORTUNITY WITH THE PRESENT

 THE DIGITAL FUTURE IS NOW

-It’s 2020.
-Municipal broadband access blankets most cities.
+It's 2023 and municipal broadband access blankets most cities.
 Driverless electric cars abound.
 Efficient mass transit (including driverless buses) ply roads and bridges equipped with sensors.
 These sensors monitor traffic by utilizing load balancing to increase utilization.
 There’s no traffic – information workers have options to work virtually.
 Some days they work onsite to engage in face-to-face meetings with co-workers.
 Those days that they do report to work, the commute is vastly different.
 Workers can digitally hail private or public cars.
 If they do decide to take mass transit, the “mass” part is no longer present.
 Subways and buses are not overwhelmed by high anxiety and stressed out worker bees.
 In fact, it’s almost a pleasant experience.
 And by the way, the 9:00AM – 5:00PM shift is also gone.
 In fact, the word “shift” disappears from the vernacular.
 Personally, “shift” just reeks of industrial.

 The typical shift has moved on to be moments in time when we’re truly engaged with our work.
 At home, knowledge workers have flexibility to define their work day – for some, it’s during the day.
 And for others, it may be in the middle of the night when it’s all quiet.
 Either way, there’s more time for building relationships and communities.
 We now have made a conscious decision to invest our time in building and strengthening our social fabric.